evantoh/customer_management/README.md

 ## Relationships

-- One customer can have multiple business relationships.(one-to-many)
+- One customer can have multiple business relationships (one-to-many)
-- One business can have multiple customer relationships.(one-to-many)
+- One business can have multiple customer relationships (one-to-many)
-- Each customer-business relationship is associated with a location.(one-to-many)
+- Each customer-business relationship is associated with a location (one-to-many)
-- customers can have relationships with multiple businesses and  businesses can have relationships with multiple customers.(many-to-many)
+- Customers can have relationships with multiple businesses and businesses can have relationships with multiple customers (many-to-many)
-- businesses can have relationships with multiple customers.(many-to-many)
-- A location can host multiple businesses.
+- A location can host multiple businesses

 ## Tables